Generalized Distribution Prediction for Asset Returns

 \section{Introduction}

-Every day, an almost uncountable number of transactions take place in capital markets, with each transaction generally aimed at generating a positive return on investment.
-If one could predict future financial asset prices accurately, the potential for gains would be nearly limitless.
-Even achieving a prediction accuracy slightly above 50\% could potentially turn someone into a billionaire \cite{jim}.
-However, predicting returns is an extraordinarily difficult problem.
-Nobel laureate Eugene Fama famously argued that future returns are inherently random and, therefore, practically impossible to predict \cite{fama}.
-This difficulty is further supported by the fact that many funds consistently fail to outperform the S\&P 500, a common benchmark for returns \citep{hard1, hard2}.
+In the financial world, accurate modeling of asset price movements and their associated risks is a cornerstone of decision-making for investors, portfolio managers, and risk analysts \cite{fama-capm}.
+This modeling forms the foundation of derivative pricing, risk management, and portfolio optimization.
+One widely used approach assumes that asset price changes over time can be modeled as a stochastic process, with the distribution of returns playing a central role in these models \cite{bs-prime}.

+Machine learning has transformed several practices and processes withing the finance domain by enabling models that capture the complex, nonlinear relationships inherent in market data \cite{ml-finance-review}.
+Applications range from price and return prediction to risk management and portfolio optimization, leveraging methods such as ARIMA, LSTM, and CNNs \citep{arima1, lstm1, cnn1}.
+However, much of this research focuses on point predictions rather than estimating the full return distribution, which is essential for understanding uncertainty and tail risks.

-In finance, logarithmic asset returns are often assumed to follow a normal distribution, a famous example is the Black-Scholes model which is used to find the fair value of option derivatives \cite{bs-prime}.
+Traditionally, logarithmic asset returns are often assumed to follow a normal distribution; a famous example is the Black-Scholes model, which is used to find the fair value of option derivatives \cite{bs-prime}.
 However, in practice, this assumption frequently does not hold \cite{non-normal}.
 Returns often display non-normal characteristics, such as skewness or heavy tails.